Unappreciated: Composition

 Unappreciated has mainly hip hop and R&B tracks.
-During an interview about the album, when asked about its composition, the group said, "You can expect a lot of realness, [and] we're trying to bring real R&B back to the world.
+During an interview with About.com about the album, when asked about its composition, the group said, "You can expect a lot of realness, [and] we're trying to bring real R&B back to the world.
 Right now, R&B is not a genre anymore.
 It's pop, it's [hip-hop], it's other things.
-I wanna bring back rhythm and blues."
-In another interview, the girls talked about how different this album was from their shelved debut.
-"Well it’s very different coming out now because with this album we have more creative control.
+[We] wanna bring back rhythm and blues."
+In another interview, the band talked about how different this album was from their shelved debut: "Well it’s very different coming out now because with this album we have more creative control.
 When we came out in 2003, we were young and we didn’t have much of a say in what went down.
 But this time around, we were able to write every song on the album, which makes this album very personal for all of us."
 They later added, "From this album you can expect realness.
 Expect to hear all of our individual voices.
-A lot of crunk tracks like our first single “Do It To It”.
-Also expect a lot of a cappella singing."
+A lot of crunk tracks [and] also expect a lot of a cappella singing."

-The first track on the album, "That Boi", is an up tempo hip hop song that speaks of a boy who is driving the protagonist insane because she wants him so much.
-The song was intended to be released as a single.
-However, due to the merger of Capitol Records and Virgin Records, all single plans were canceled.
-"Do It to It" is the second song on the album, as well as the lead single.
-An uptempo dance track, the song was received positively by critics.
-It was also commercially successful, peaking inside the top 20 of the Billboard Hot 100 singles chart.
-The third song is "Chevy", and is yet another up tempo song with an R&B tint.
-The song speaks of the protagonist wanting to be "treated like a Chevy", stating "you can show me off".
-Some of the lyrics have been seen as sexual.
-The fourth song on the album is "Unappreciated", which was the second single.
-The R&B ballad had a somewhat successful commercial performance, peaking inside the top 40 in Japan, as well as peaking at 41 on the Billboard Hot 100, becoming their second to enter the chart.
-The fifth song is "Taken", an upbeat track that speaks of meeting someone at a club who treats them well and hooks up with them, even though they are taken.
-"Stop Calling Me" is the sixth track on the album, and is more slower paced than other tracks.
-It speaks of the protagonist who is trying to end the relationship, but her partner keeps calling, and will not give up on them.